Statutory Earnings-related Pension Contributions

 Contribution rates for earnings-related pensions in 2018

 Employers report the earnings of their employees to the pension providers, disbursing both the employer and employee share of the contribution.
-The self-employed and farming entrepreneurs manage their own pension contributions by paying them directly to their own pension provider.
+The self-employed and farming entrepreneurs pay their pension contributions directly to their own pension provider.

 Contribution rates for the self-employed and farming entrepreneurs, confirmed in advance, are tied to the average TyEL contribution.
-In the municipal sector and for the state, pension contribution rates also follow the average TyEL contribution, taking into account the specific features of these fields.
+In the municipal sector and for the State, the pension contribution rates also follow the average TyEL contribution, but their contributions take into account the specific features of these fields.
+These features include earlier higher pension accrual rates and, for some public sector employees, lower retirement ages.